History, tourist information, and nearby accommodation

 The Campbell power base on Loch Awe made the clan important throughout Argyll, but moving to Loch Fyne gave them access to the Firth of Clyde and the sea, and allowed the Campbells to become one of the most powerful families in Scotland over the following centuries.

-In 1877 a fire heavily damaged the 18th century building, and the remodelling added a third floor and the iconic corner towers with their conical roofs that give Inveraray the air of a French chateau transplanted to the west coast of Scotland.
+In 1877 a fire heavily damaged the 18th-century building, and the remodelling added a third floor and the iconic corner towers with their conical roofs that give Inveraray Castle the air of a French chateau transplanted to the west coast of Scotland.

 The interiors put the 'state' in 'stately'; from fine furniture to tapestries, a fabulous collection of paintings and family portraits, and stunning plasterwork ceilings, Inveraray amazes visitors at every turn.
 Among the most interesting things to see is the Tapestry Drawing Room, with ornate 1773 ceilings made of papier mache.
 This room features original Beauvais tapestries still in their original setting.